 The breathtaking four-seasonal palette of Ontario's vast wilderness, endless forests and abundant wildlife awaits.
 Around 40% of Canada’s population lives here for good reason: Ontario is larger than France and Spain combined.
 Over 250,000 lakes, including the Great Lakes bordering the US, contain a fifth of the planet's fresh water.

 Stretching from coastal Horseshoe Bay as far inland as the verdant Fraser Valley, this region encompasses the towns and suburbs within an hour or two by car or transit from downtown Vancouver, including those communities immediately adjoining the city that together are known as Metro Vancouver.

-If Nova Scotia were a film, its protagonist would be a handsome, rugged boatman with a kind and loving family.
-It would be shot against a backdrop of rolling green fields and high sea-cliffs, its soundtrack would feature fiddles, drums and evocative piano scores, and its plot would be a spirited romp around themes of history, community and adventure.
+If Nova Scotia were a film, its protagonists would be rugged yet kind-hearted, burnt by the wind and at one with the sea.
+It would be shot against a backdrop of rolling green fields and high sea-cliffs; its soundtrack would feature fiddles, drums and evocative piano scores; and its plot would be a spirited romp around themes of history, community and family.

 Newfoundland & Labrador

 With rocky crags, drifting icebergs and puffins flapping by, Canada's easternmost province – and historically its most rebellious – floats in a stunning world of its own.
 The island that has long moved to its own beat maintains its own time zone (a half-hour ahead of the mainland) and lilting old-world dialect (the Dictionary of Newfoundland English provides translation).